Lunch symposium: Enhancing pathways for vaccine assessments and national decision-making – a driver of resilient health systems

 The COVID-19 pandemic has dramatically highlighted the crucial role that vaccines play in ensuring good population health, health system resilience, and societal well-being.
 As Europe begins to look beyond the pandemic, there is an opportunity to reflect on the future needs of the vaccine ecosystem as a driver of health system resilience and sustainability.
 A key area for attention and policy action concerns the country-specific pathways through which vaccines are assessed and decisions made on their inclusion in National Immunisation Programmes (NIPs).

 These assessment and decision-making pathways – which are long, complex and differ across countries – are a crucial component of national immunisation systems.
-Efforts to improve their design and functioning can contribute to more timely population access to vaccines, greater consistency in national practices, and strengthened vaccine confidence.
+Efforts to improve their design and functioning can support the shift towards life course immunisation, enhance timely population access to vaccines, and contribute to strengthening vaccine confidence.

 - Timeliness – in particular the need to reduce time to population access (TTPA), estimates of which indicate a variation of less than 2 years in some EU Member States to more than 6 years in others

-- Consistency – while recognising that national pathways will differ, certain processes should feature in all countries, such as horizon scanning and early advice and the implementation of a robust decision-analysis framework for vaccine assessments
+- Consistency – while recognising that national pathways will differ, certain processes should feature in all countries (including horizon scanning and early advice), and a robust decision-analysis framework for vaccine assessments should be implemented

-The introduction will be followed by a moderated panel discussion, including representatives from:
+The Vaccines Europe presentation will be followed by a panel discussion, including:

 Questions to be addressed during the panel discussion will include: